EliasKotlyar/Xiaomi-Dafang-Hacks/integration/homeassistant/homeassistant.md

 ### On the Home Assistant side

 First let's set up your camera stream.
-Make sure the _rtsp-h264_ service in the _Services control panel_ is running and you can connect to it via a media player (like [VLC](https://www.videolan.org/)) using the address `rtsp://dafang:8554/unicast`.
+Make sure the _rtsp_ service in the _Services control panel_ is running and you can connect to it via a media player (like [VLC](https://www.videolan.org/)) using the address `rtsp://dafang:8554/unicast`.

 ![rtsp-h264](rtsp_h264.png)